junior-devleague/JDLA-Web-Development/src/morea/2_Intro_to_Command_Line/experience-paths.md

 1. Starting from the root, write out the path to the `exams` directory.

-2. Starting in the ‘sarwar’ directory, write out the path to the `labs` directory.
+2. Starting in the `sarwar’ directory, write out the path to the `labs` directory.

 3. Starting in `/usr/lib/`, write out the relative path to the `passwd` file.